Hundreds finish 125-mile Devizes to Westminster Canoe Race

 The 125-mile (201km) race is described as "a severe test of skill, physical and mental stamina and planning".

-Some take on the course over four days, leaving on Good Friday and finishing on Easter Monday.'Amazing time'
+Some take on the course over four days, leaving on Good Friday and finishing on Easter Monday.

 Senior doubles crews set out on Easter Saturday to complete the course non-stop through the night to finish on Easter Sunday.

 Race spokesman Peter Hutchinson said most people in the four-day category should finish by Monday lunchtime.